History

 Elvis, Charlie Hodge, Scotty, Alan Fortas and D.J. at NBC-TV Studios 1968

-In 1970 engineered Ringo Star’s album "Beaucoup of Blues" at Music City Recorders becoming the only person to work for the two most influential independent labels in record history: Sun Records and Apple Records.
+In 1970 engineered Ringo Star’s album "Beaucoups of Blues" at Music City Recorders becoming the only person to work for the two most influential independent labels in record history: Sun Records and Apple Records.

 In 1975 played and recorded with longtime friend Carl Perkins for the first time on Carl’s "EP Express" for Mercury Records.